Visit Spain, third stop: Úbeda

-Throughout this post you’ll find some affiliated links, provided by TravelPayOuts.
-Links that may help you plan your next trip to Úbeda.
-If you click on them & buy a ticket for a museum, book a tour or rent a bike a small percentage of your purchase will go to me (paid by by TravelPayOuts of course).
-To finance my work as a travel blogger.
+- Throughout this post you’ll find affiliated links & ads provided by marketing platforms like TravelPayOuts & GetYourGuide.
+Links & ads that may help you plan the perfect trip to Barcelona.
+If you click on them & buy a ticket for a museum or book a tour a small commission of your purchase will go to me (paid by the platform, without any extra cost to you).

 It’s always fascinating to get to know the interior of a country.
 There where (almost) no tourist goes and life runs its own course.

 After leaving Valencia and visiting the impressive medieval Castle of Xàtiva, we turned westward and noticed that soon the countryside transformed considerably.
 Little by little the industrial area around Valencia made way for the rolling hills of the interior.
 As well as the first of millions of olive trees that occupy those hills.

 This part of Spain is mostly empty.
 That is, empty of human presence.
 Besides the olive industry, it’s pure nature.
 The highway makes its way through never ending fields, with ever higher mountains on the horizon.

 From time to time you pass a little town or village, often still protected by a castle on a nearby hill top.
 Other times you pass an old windmill or a small abandoned finca or farm.

 The farther you drive westwards, the more beautiful it gets.
 As well as, more mysterious.
 Colors and smells that make your mind wander off from time to time.

 Well, not too much – because I was driving.
 In other words, my eyes were mostly fixed on the road.
 However, I have to say that the interior roads in these parts of Spain are easy going and even as a driver I got a good impression of the beauty of the Spanish countryside.